MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusmatrix/nf-gdiplusmatrix-matrix-matrix(real_real_real_real_real_real).md

 Type: <b>REAL</b>

-Real number that specifies the element in the first row, first column.
+Real number that specifies the element in the first row, first column - horizontal scaling component or cosine of rotation angle.

 ### -param m12 [in]

 Type: <b>REAL</b>

-Real number that specifies the element in the first row, second column.
+Real number that specifies the element in the first row, second column - horizontal shear component or sine of rotation angle.

 ### -param m21 [in]

 Type: <b>REAL</b>

-Real number that specifies the element in the second row, first column.
+Real number that specifies the element in the second row, first column - vertical shear component or negative sine of rotation angle.

 ### -param m22 [in]

 Type: <b>REAL</b>

-Real number that specifies the element in the second row, second column.
+Real number that specifies the element in the second row, second column - vertical scaling component or cosine of rotation angle.

 ### -param dx [in]

 Type: <b>REAL</b>

-Real number that specifies the element in the third row, first column.
+Real number that specifies the element in the third row, first column - horizontal translation component.

 ### -param dy [in]

 Type: <b>REAL</b>

-Real number that specifies the element in the third row, second column.
+Real number that specifies the element in the third row, second column - vertical translation component.

 ## -see-also